Approximation analysis of CNNs from a feature extraction view: Approximation Analysis

 Let $N(\mathcal{H}(d,m, J))$ be the total number of free parameters contained in $\mathcal{H}(d,m,J)$.
 Then

 here in the last step we use the fact that $4^{k_0-1}\leq md\leq 4^{k_0}$.
-This bound increases linearly concerning the dimension $d$, which is much less than the number of parameters in deep fully connected neural networks.
+This bound increases linearly with respect to the dimension $d$, which is much smaller than the number of parameters in deep fully connected neural networks.
 In the following, we will show that with CNNs for feature extraction, a neural network for classification can approximate functions with smoothness or defined on manifolds well.
 Note that for any $\{v^{(\ell)}\}_{\ell=1}^m\subset \RR^d$, since

 there exists $\{h_j\}_{j=1}^J$ such that \eqref{inner-product} holds.

 Recall that the Sobolev space $H^q(\RR^m)$ on $\RR^m$ with $q\in\NN$ consists of all functions $f$ on $\RR^m$ such that all partial derivatives of $f$ up to order $q$ are square integrable on $\RR^m$ and $\|f\|_{H^{q}}=\sum_{|\alpha|_1\leq q}\|D^{\alpha} f\|_2$.